Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Conclusions

 We introduced an innovative approach to sparse optimization for inverse problems, leveraging an explicit formula for the MMSE estimator in the context of a mixture of degenerate Gaussian random variables.
 This methodology, rooted in statistical learning theory, follows a different approach to sparsity promotion compared to the deterministic optimization paradigm (e.g., Lasso) and the Bayesian inverse problem framework.
 Our reconstruction formula exhibits a notable connection to the self-attention mechanism underlying the transformer architecture, offering an efficient training process: this is useful whenever the mixture model, corresponding to the sparsity properties of the signals of interest, is unknown.
 This training can be conducted in both supervised and unsupervised modes.

 To validate our approach, we conducted numerical implementations (both supervised and unsupervised) and compared them against established baseline algorithms for sparse optimization, such as Lasso, IHT, and their group variants.
 Additionally, we incorporated a dictionary learning strategy for fair comparisons.
-The experiments focused on three 1D datasets featuring sparse or compressible signals, addressing denoising and deblurring tasks.
+The experiments focused on three {datasets of 1D signals (discretized as vectors in $\R^n$)} featuring sparse or compressible signals, addressing denoising and deblurring tasks.

 Our findings indicate that the unsupervised method consistently outperforms baseline algorithms in nearly all experiments, demonstrating superior performance with lower computational costs.
 However, a notable limitation of our work lies in its numerical scalability, particularly concerning larger and higher-dimensional datasets.
 Addressing this limitation will be a key focus in future research endeavors.